Your questions answered...

 How much do you charge?

 Always the most pressing question!
 I know it's annoying, but it really depends on what you need.
-As a rough idea, I charge £380-£420 a day, but it's difficult to predict how many days a project will take until I see what's involved.
+You'll be buying my time, but it's difficult to predict how many hours or days a project will take until I see what's involved.
 For a website project for example, do you need help defining your messages first?
 Or are you completely clear and can hit the ground running?
 Once we've chatted and I have all the information I need, I can give you a more accurate quote, which takes everything into account.

 When can you start?